-With the increasing healthcare costs, getting a health insurance is kind of a necessity now-a-days.
+With the increasing healthcare costs, getting a medical insurance (a.k.a. health insurance) is kind of a necessity now-a-days.
 Unfortunately, if anyone gets hospitalized for a week, you can easily expect the total treatment cost in lakhs.
 This cost can be financially devastating for anyone already suffering from the tension of the illness.
 Wouldn’t it be awesome if you don’t need to worry about medical costs and let someone else pay for your hospitalization costs?

 Benefits of having a health insurance:

 - It protects you from any unplanned hospitalization costs.

 - It enables you to get the expensive and advanced treatments done without worrying about the money.

 - You get tax deductions for buying medical insurance for yourself or your family.

 Of course, all these benefits come with a fee known as ‘premium’ which you pay to the insurance provider, who takes the risk by covering you in case of any medical emergency.
 But, the premium paid is tiny when compared to the expenses that may occur in case you require hospitalization.